jestjs/jest/CONTRIBUTING.md

 3. Run `yarn install`.
    On Window's:
-   To install [Yarn] and to test what the version, switch to a command line.
+   To install [Yarn](https://yarnpkg.com/en/docs/install#windows-tab) and to test what the version, switch to a command line.<br />
-   To install [Yarn] on windows you may need to download either node.js or Chocolatey
+   To install [Yarn](https://yarnpkg.com/en/docs/install#windows-tab) on windows you may need to download either node.js or Chocolatey<br />

-   For Window's there is an intermediary step for setting up the devDependencies:
+   For Window's (if you are using Powershell) there is an intermediary step for setting up the devDependencies:
    ```sh
    #Windows CMD
    set NODE_ENV=development